agrc/metadata-asset-tracking-tool/metadata/recreation/ski_area_boundaries.md

 ### What is the purpose of the dataset?

-This dataset has been made available for general analytic and cartographic purposes.
+This dataset has been made available for general reference and cartographic purposes.

 ### What does the dataset represent?